 A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
 Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.
 The agency provided a certified list of all employees with their authorized salaries.
 I randomly selected 5 employees and agreed them to authorized salaries.
 No exceptions were noted.

 - B. Randomly select one pay period during the fiscal period.
-For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and: - i.
-Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). - Observe whether supervisors approved the attendance and leave of the selected employees or officials; - iii.
+For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and: - Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). - Observe whether supervisors approved the attendance and leave of the selected employees or officials; - iii.
 Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - iv.
-Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.

-Of the 5 employees selected, all employees that are eligible to earn leave time documented their leave time taken.
+Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - Of the 5 employees selected, all employees that are eligible to earn leave time documented their leave time taken.
 The agency tracks leave time earned and used.
 The employees are allowed to accumulate sick leave time and carry forward, but are not compensated upon termination.
-The 5 employees of the District Attorney that were chosen to be tested were paid in accordance with the terms and conditions of their employment.
-All changes to the salaries of the 5 employees chosen were approved by the District Attorney in writing.

-C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+The employees are allowed to accumulate annual leave time up to a set amount and paid upon termination.
+The 5 employees of the Franklin Parish Library that were chosen to be tested were paid in accordance with the terms and conditions of their employment.
+All changes to the salaries of the 5 employees chosen were approved by the board in writing. - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials and obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
 Agree the hours to the employee's or officials' cumulative leave records, agree the pay rates to the employee's or officials' authorized pay rates in the employee's or officials' personnel files, and agree the termination payment to entity policy.

-The agency provided a certified list noting that 1 employee was terminated during the test period.
-The employee was selected to be tested.
-The employee was not paid for any excess time or unauthorized pay rates.
+The agency provided a certified list noting the number of employees that were terminated during the test period.
+Two employees were terminated and selected to be tested.
+The employees were not paid for any excess time or unauthorized pay rates.
 The termination pay appeared to agree with agency policies and procedures.

 D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.

-During testing of the agency it was determined that the Seventh Judicial District Attorney is submitting payroll tax, retirement contributions, and required forms by the required deadlines.
+During testing of the agency it was determined that the Franklin Parish Library is submitting payroll tax, retirement contributions, and required forms by the required deadlines.